home-assistant/Iconic/README.md

   <img src="https://raw.githubusercontent.com/dzenbot/Iconic/master/Screenshots/screenshot_scale.gif?token=AAkC8wQ5PZiIbv2IXuEaT9ZvJIckh6pAks5XZgabwA%3D%3D" alt="Scale Example"/>
 </p>

 Iconic will help you make icon fonts integration on iOS easy and effortless.
-Its main component is in charge of auto-generating strongly typed code in Swift, fully compatible with Objective-C, allowing you integrate vector icons as image or text in your app. **Think about the power of rendering vectors, natively!**
+Its main component is in charge of auto-generating strongly typed code in Swift, fully compatible with Objective-C, allowing the integration of vector icons as image or text in your apps. **Think about the power of rendering vectors, natively!**

 You will interact with an auto-generated class under the name of `{FontName}Icon.swift`, which is a light abstraction of Iconic class.
 For more information, have a look at [how to install](#installation) and [how to use](#how-to-use).